Karianne Tung: 2025

-In March, she expressed that the government would be aiming to implement the EU's AI Act and also introduce a Norwegian law specialising in AI to go alongside with it.
+In March, she expressed that the government would be aiming to implement the EU's AI Act and also introduce a Norwegian law specialising in AI to go alongside it.
 Tung stated that they were hoping to implement the Norwegian law by the summer of 2026.
 She also emphasised the importance of keeping up in the AI sector in order to uphold competition with the rest of Europe and that Norwegian businesses should utilise AI more.

 In early June, Tung emphasised the importance of producers labelling products that might contain or include AI generated imagery to make customers aware of this.
 Her comments came in the wake of several reports being made of products in stores being sold with displayed imagery that were suspected of being AI generated.

 In the wake of revelations that First Waps' surveillance equipment had been used to track people across the Norwegian telecom system, Tung emphasised in October, the importance of having secure telecom systems and conceded that the case "serves as a reminder that we live in a dangerous world".
 She also condemned the actions of First Waps.

+2026

+Upon the government announcing their proposal to set an age limit to social media platforms at 16 years old in April, Tung warned that tech companies would be fined and sanctioned if they didn't obeyed by Norwegian law.
+She also expressed that the government expects the companies to "behave" regarding their regulations.

+She and fellow minister Lene Vågslid met with representatives of tech companies two months later to discuss how the law would be upheld upon coming into effect by early 2027.
+Meta's Nordic Public Policy Manager Laura Carstens, who attended the meeting, was critical of the lack of clarity from the government about how the companies are expected to verify minors' age on their platforms.
+Tung argued that "it should be more about the willpower and not just wanting to protect children" from the companies' perspective.
+Furthermore, she expressed appreciation for the companies' willingness to follow the law once it would be implemented, but warned the government would not act naivily, and additionally highlighting the importance of ensuring similar functions of the law akin to the EU's Digital Services Act.

+She left the government in a cabinet reshuffle on 11 September 2026.